simskij/awesome-software-architecture/readme.md

 - [Wikipedia: Lean Software Development](https://en.wikipedia.org/wiki/Lean_software_development) - Translation of lean manufacturing for the software development domain.
 - [Rolling rocks downhill, by Clarke Ching](https://www.amazon.com/Rolling-Rocks-Downhill-Software-Projects/dp/1505446511) - Business novel about agile and lean software development :orange_book:.
 - [The Goal: A Process of Ongoing Improvement, by Goldratt](https://www.amazon.com/Goal-Process-Ongoing-Improvement/dp/0884270610) - Business novel about contiuous improvements in a manufacturing setting.
-Easily adaptable to software development as well.
+Easily adaptable to software development as well :orange_book:.
 ### Extreme programming

 - [Extreme Programming](http://www.extremeprogramming.org/) - The most specific of the popular agile processes, focusing on engineering and development practices.